Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Whatever you’re searching for, our scope of industry knowledge and resources can help.

-Anyone who works for themselves, whether that’s as a sole trader, a freelancer, a contractor or running their own business, will need to complete a self-assessment tax return.
+Anyone who works for themselves, whether that’s as a sole trader, a freelancer, a contractor or running their own business, will need to complete a self-assessment tax return unless they are taxed under PAYE and have no additional tax to pay on other income such as dividends.
 For many people, this is a daunting task, not to mention one that they put off for months for fear that they will make a mistake or simply not know what to include.

 However, there is no need to put yourself through the stress of uncertainty in order to fulfil your obligations to HMRC: an experienced accountant can complete and submit your tax return for you and ensure that every element of it is completed correctly as well as helping you to identify areas where you could save money on your bill.

 At Nixon Williams, our accountants all specialise in dealing with the finances of small businesses, contractors and the self-employed so we have in-depth knowledge of all the latest legislation, we know what you can deduct as expenses and we know the best ways to organise your finances.
 When you complete hundreds of tax returns every year, you soon learn how to get the job done quickly and efficiently, so our accountants can talk you through the whole process so that you know what they will need from you and make it as easy as possible.